 The kelor or drumstick tree is a popular garden tree in both India as well as Sri Lanka and the Tamil areas.
 Known as Moringa oleifara, it is becoming increasingly popular for it’s medicinal value.
 The leaves of the Moringa … Continue reading

-In 2010, on the back of the 2009 genocide in our homeland, a few of us Tamil kids thought we should start a cooking show which celebrated our Tamilness and the broader refugee community in Australia.
-Our plan was to have guests on the show who were refugees from different backgrounds.
-As they taught us how to cook they would also share a little bit of their story with us and we would share ours.
+In 2010, on the back of the 2009 genocide in our homeland, a few of us Tamil kids thought we should start a cooking show which celebrated our Tamil identity and the broader refugee community in Australia.

 Check it out:

 Uppumma (உப்புமா) is a breakfast dish.
 It should be served hot and can be eaten with banana or a curry like dhal.
 Actually I am not too sure how it should be eaten.
 So I am going to publish this post … Continue reading

 Note: I started this post a few months ago, when we had just arrived in Quito with a commitment to post one new recipe a week.
 As you can tell, this hasn’t happened and I head back to Australia tomorrow. … Continue reading